GaryYufei/PromDA/README.md

 python get_large_pre_training_c4_data.py
 ```

+We also provide the checkpoint that we used in the paper [here](https://drive.google.com/drive/folders/1KYBqg7V2mk5MXma1g-vgBrSS_9JmIGtG?usp=sharing).
+Please put the file folder `pretrain_web_page_keyword_t5_short` in the root directory of this project.

 We need to do the Prompt Pre-training, please run:
 ```python
 python pre_train_t5.py --config model_config/pre_train_keyword_pt.yml --serialization-dir pretrain_web_page_keyword_t5_short --train